byu-cs324/byu-cs324/12-lab-proxy-iomultiplex/README.md

  - you have read the entire HTTP response from the server.
 Since this is HTTP/1.0, this is when the call to `read()` (or `recv()`) returns 0, indicating that the server has closed the connection.
 If this is the case:
+   - Clear the bit corresponding to the file descriptor for the proxy-to-server socket in `readfds`.
    - Close the proxy-to-server socket.
    - Use `print_bytes()` to print out the HTTP response you received.
-   - Register the client-to-proxy socket with the epoll instance for writing.
+   - Set the bit corresponding to the file descriptor for the client-to-proxy socket in `writefds`.
    - Change state to `SEND_RESPONSE`.
  - `read()` (or `recv()`) returns a value less than 0.
-   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no more data ready to be read; you will continue reading from the socket when you are notified by epoll that there is more data to be read.
+   - If `errno` is `EAGAIN` or `EWOULDBLOCK`, it just means that there is no more data ready to be read; you will continue reading from the socket when you are notified by `select()` that there is more data to be read.
    - If `errno` is anything else, this is an error.
 Print out the error with `perror()`, close both client-to-proxy and proxy-to-server sockets, and free the memory associated with the current `struct request_info *`.
-     Closing the sockets automatically deregisters your sockets from any associations with the epoll instance.
+     Clear the bit corresponding to the file descriptor for the client-to-proxy socket from `readfds`.

 At this point, you can return from the function.
-There is no more that can be done with the current HTTP request at this time.  `epoll_wait()` will notify you when more can be done.
+There is no more that can be done with the current HTTP request at this time.  `select()` will notify you when more can be done.

 Now would be a good time to test with the following commands: